This post may contain affiliate links. Please read our disclosure policy.

 - In a separate, large bowl, whisk flour, baking powder salt and sugar together until combined.
 Make a well in the center and pour in wet ingredients.
 Stir gently just until combined.
 Batter will be lumpy.

-- Serve hot with powdered sugar or fresh strawberry syrup.
+- Serve hot with powdered sugar, whipped topping, maple syrup and fresh berries.